dannyyys/crazy-button-multiplayer-workshop-vuepress/src/index.md

 actionText: Learn How →
 actionLink: /guide/intro

-footer: Curated by Okkar, Ying Sheng and JiaYin with ❤️
+footer: Curated by Okkar, Ying Sheng and Jiayin with ❤️
 ---